Leeds 0113 228 5000

 Employee Status and Jurisdictional Issues

 Andrew has acted for employers and employees in a multitude of cases raising issues of employment status, including acting for BUPA at the EAT in a claim brought by a dentist that had far reaching ramifications.
 He has advised employment businesses and agencies.

 Andrew undertakes all areas of personal injury work, including clinical negligence, and represents claimants and defendants giving him an insight into the approach of both.
-His practice ranges from complicated high value multi-track matters, including fatal accident claims, to straightforward fast-track claims.
+His practice ranges from complicated high value multi-track matters to more straightforward fast-track claims.
 He has a particular interest in employer liability claims.

 Andrew is often instructed in complex, high value claims and has experience of cases involving amputation, serious spinal injury, brachial plexus injuries, serious psychiatric injury, loss of taste and smell, lung damage and chronic pain.
 He has acted in many claims brought under the Fatal Accidents Act 1976.